murro-jr/Rolodex/README.md

 9 0 0 5 8

 The report indicates that there were 9 words inserted, 0 duplicate words omitted, 0 words deleted, and that a total of 5 forward rotations and 8 backward rotations of the Rolodex were performed.
-However, if the -d option is in effect for the same input, the output should instead read 8 1 0 5 8In this case, the report indicates that there were 8 words inserted, 1 duplicate word omitted (the second occurrence of the), 0 words deleted, 5 forward rotations, and 8 backward rotations.Flinders University / College of Science and Engineering3
+However, if the -d option is in effect for the same input, the output should instead read 8 1 0 5 8In this case, the report indicates that there were 8 words inserted, 1 duplicate word omitted (the second occurrence of the), 0 words deleted, 5 forward rotations, and 8 backward rotations.